-Today, more than 400 of the approximately 5,400 SECU employees work in contact center jobs, with operations ranging in size from five to nearly 60 employees.
-There are six separate centers in cities around the Tarheel State as well as staff taking calls — routed through the credit union’s VoIP network — in approximately 45 other branches in communities large and small, Hamrick says.
+Today, more than 600 of the approximately 7,000 SECU employees work in Member Services Support center jobs, with operations ranging in size from five to nearly 60 employees.
+There are six separate centers in cities around the Tarheel State as well as staff taking calls — routed through the credit union’s VoIP network — in approximately 40 other branches in communities large and small, Hamrick says.

 “Callers have no idea their call is not being answered in Raleigh,” Hamrick says.

-And that’s ok.
-Members conduct their business, contact center reps have jobs, and the credit union saves money.
+And that’s OK.
+Members conduct their business, Member Services Support center reps have jobs, and the credit union saves money.
 It’s a benefit to all parties.

 “Using our existing branch presence relieves us of the need to build expensive standalone buildings just to answer phone calls,” Hamrick continues.
 “And we hope targeting these areas for those jobs will result in lower turnover than we experience in urban areas.”

-Member service staffers take calls from SECU’s toll-free number as well as online messages.
+Member Service Support staffers take calls from SECU’s toll-free number as well as online messages.
 However, managers at local branches oversee the employees’ performance and work schedules, which include night and weekend hours.